HwWobbe/WipHww/README.md

     * "...talk..." (as implemented at TW does)
     * Evernote does
     * review RSS or its new versions (perticularly on Mobile devices)
+  * try creating a PR that JrHw can pull into XmmxH

 * ㋇㋈㋉㋊㋋ ㋀㋁㋂㋃㋄㋅ ; test #HwWvW as a target

 # 2047-09-12